joesb/helios360/content/handbook/what/communication-is-key.md

 - You may also consider meeting with **some of the board members**{.text-color-brand-secondary}, particular the chair, if the board is especially active or has a particular stakeholder or reporting needs.
 - If the company has an international dimension, you'll probably also want to talk with the CEO/MD of each region (EMEA, NA or Americas, LATAM, APAC, Aus/NZ, etc.)

+When you're joining the business, try to spend this time together in person where possible, even if that means travelling to be together.
+And schedule an extended amount of time together, to really understand each other's worlds and particular perspective.

-And there are numerous other key people, depending on the kind of business you're joining:
+And there are numerous other key people to connect with, depending on the kind (and size!) of business you're joining:

 - If it's a digital service or SaaS product business:
   - the technical leads and technical architects, both frontend and backend